Ellestial/100-days-of-code/r2-log.md

 **Thoughts**: Very exhausted today, so I didn't get very far with my app write up.
 I haven't actually touched code for maybe 2 weeks, so I wanted to delve into FCC a bit.

+## Day 40: August 16, 2019

+**Today's Progress**: Finished FreeCodeCamp's Basic Data Structures section.
+Started on Learn application JS/HTML.

+**Thoughts**: It's good to dive into real JS again.
+It's been a good while because of app planning and my vacation, so it's going a bit slow.

 [[Prototype]]
 - The default [[Get]] operation proceeds to follow the [[Prototype]] link of the object if it cannot find the requested property on the object directly.
 - This process continues until either a matching property name is found, or hte [[Prototype]] chain ends.